turbolego/bsky-bot-with-image-upload/README.md

 #### Schedule

-The schedule is controlled by the GitHub Actions workflow in [./.github/workflows/post.yml](./.github/workflows/post.yml).
+The schedule is controlled by the GitHub Actions workflow in `./.github/workflows/post.yml`.
 The [schedule trigger](https://docs.github.com/en/actions/using-workflows/events-that-trigger-workflows#schedule) uses cron syntax to schedule when the workflow runs and your bot posts.
-[Crontab Guru](https://crontab.guru/) is a good way to visualise it.
+[Crontab Guru](https://crontab.guru/) is a good way to visualize it.

 For example, the following YAML will schedule your bot to post at 5:30 and 17:30 every day.